The Silent Enemy (1958 film)

-The Silent Enemy is a 1958 British action film directed by William Fairchild.
-It stars Laurence Harvey as Lionel "Buster" Crabb and describes his exploits during World War II.
-Based on Marshall Pugh's book Commander Crabb, the film followed the publicity created by Crabb's mysterious disappearance and likely death during a Cold War incident a year earlier.
+The Silent Enemy is a black and white 1958 British action film, directed by William Fairchild and starring Laurence Harvey, Dawn Addams, Michael Craig and John Clements.
+Based on Marshall Pugh's 1956 book Commander Crabb, the film follows the publicity created by Lionel Crabb's mysterious disappearance and likely death during a Cold War incident 2 years earlier (April 1956).The film depicts events in Gibraltar harbour during the World War II Italian frogman and manned torpedo attacks, although the film's depiction of the events is highly fictionalised.
 It was the first Universal Pictures film in SuperScope.

-The film depicts events in Gibraltar harbour during the World War II Italian frogman and manned torpedo attacks, although the film's depiction of the events is highly fictionalised.
+Enlisted men refer to Crabb as "Crabbie" throughout, alluding to his crabby nature.

 Plot

-During the Italian manned torpedo raid on Alexandria (1941), two British battleships, HMS Queen Elizabeth and HMS Valiant, are severely damaged.
+During the 1941 Italian manned torpedo raid on Alexandria, two British battleships, HMS Queen Elizabeth and HMS Valiant, are severely damaged.
 The British are worried that this new tactic will afford the Italians naval supremacy in the Mediterranean and the ability to strike their primary target, the Royal Navy base at Gibraltar.

 To counter this threat, bomb-disposal expert Lionel Crabb is posted to Gibraltar.
 He organises a small team of divers to intercept the Italian attacks and defuse the bombs.
 Meanwhile, from Algeciras in neutral Spain, Italian expert on underwater operations Antonio Tomolino is secretly watching the British base in Gibraltar and planning new attacks.

 After the Italians mount a failed attack upon a cruiser in Gibraltar, Crabb and his divers recover one of the manned torpedoes and begin to repair it.
-Petty officer Thorpe takes command of physical and diving training.
+Chief Petty Officer Thorpe takes command of physical and diving training.

 After a further series of attacks against ships in Gibraltar harbour and an attempt to recover secret documents from a wrecked aircraft, Crabb visits Algeciras to discover the Italians' base of operations.
 After following a man with an Italian tattoo to the interned Italian ship the Olterra, he discovers that the ship's hold is being used as a workshop and base for the operations.
 The ship's underwater door is used for the manned torpedoes and by frogmen, which leaves them undiscovered by Spanish authorities.
 Crabb reports the discovery of the Olterra to his superiors, but under the laws of neutrality, he cannot arrange an attack without top-level authority.

 Meanwhile, the Italians plan a major attack on a British convoy.
 Crabb ignores orders and, with the manned torpedo repaired, he and another diver infiltrate the docks at Algeciras, launching a preemptive strike on the Olterra that destroys the ship, workshop and crew.

-The next morning, with the convoy leaving Gibraltar, Thorpe informs Crabb that for his bravery in this operation he has been awarded the George Medal, commenting to his men: "You all deserve the ruddy medal!"
+The next morning, with the convoy leaving Gibraltar, Thorpe informs Crabb that for his bravery in this operation he has been awarded the George Medal, commenting to his men: "You all deserve a ruddy medal!"